sirixdb/sirixdb.github.io/docs/concepts.md

 The storage engine stores three types of indexes: Name/field indexes, path indexes, and cas indexes.

 Name/field indexes are trivial.
-They store sets of node keys for the given names in an index, which resembles indexing columns in relational database systems.
+They store node keys for the given names in an index, which resembles indexing columns in relational database systems.

 It keeps the indexes at all times up-to-date.
 Furthermore, it stores the indexes and the actual data in dedicated tries.
-As such, they are part of a read-write transaction and versioned as well.
+As such, they are part of a read-write transaction and versioned.
 The following diagram shows a path summary built for a given JSON input.
 It is built along with the actual data, the JSON tree.

 <a href="https://raw.githubusercontent.com/sirixdb/sirixdb.github.io/master/images/sirix-pathsummary.png">